 Weekly reports are used to track and analyze the results of your short- and medium-term marketing efforts.
 For example, it can take several days to accumulate statistics on a new blog post, a newly launched PPC campaign, a big email blast, etc. Weekly reports form the basis for analyzing long-term trends.

-Behind the scene stat: weekly reports are mostly sent at the beginning of the workweek, as 27% of SEMrush users schedule them every Monday.
+Behind the scene stat: weekly marketing reports are mostly sent at the beginning of the workweek, as 27% of Semrush users schedule them every Monday.

 What to expect from a weekly report?